Moanda railway station

 Moanda railway station is a station on the Trans-Gabon Railway and the penultimate stop before Franceville railway station, the southern terminus of the railway.
 Like many stations of the Trans-Gabon, it lies outside the limits of Moanda itself, in an isolated plain.
-Moanda Railway Station lies 50 km to Franceville Railway Station and 661 km to Owendo (PK 0), near Libreville.
+Moanda railway station lies 50 km to Franceville Railway Station and 661 km to Owendo (PK 0), near Libreville.
+The Bangombe Plateau lies southwest to the station.